globocom/GloboDNS/doc/setup.md

         $

-7. Additionally you have to generate a public/private rsa key pair (ssh-keygen) for 'dnsapi' user in DNSAPI server.
+6. Additionally you have to generate a public/private rsa key pair (ssh-keygen) for 'dnsapi' user in DNSAPI server.
 Copy this public key ($HOME/.ssh/id_rsa.pub) to 'dnsapi' user in BIND server ($HOME/.ssh/authorized_keys).

+7. Now, you have to create you database schema, migrate and populate it.

+    An admin user will be create: *admin@example.com/password*

+        $ RAILS_ENV=test rake db:setup
+        $ RAILS_ENV=test rake db:migrate
+        $ RAILS_ENV=test rake globodns:chroot:create

 8. Then you can setup up your favourite webserver and your preferred plugin (i.e. apache + passenger).

+    Use the 'public' directory as your DocumentRoot path on httpd server.